First Epistle to Timothy

 The First Epistle to Timothy (Note: The book is sometimes called the First Letter of Paul to Timothy, or simply 1 Timothy.
 It is most commonly abbreviated as "1 Tim.") is one of three letters in the New Testament of the Bible often grouped together as the pastoral epistles, along with Second Timothy and Titus.
-The letter, traditionally attributed to the Apostle Paul, consists mainly of counsels to his younger colleague and delegate Timothy regarding his ministry in Ephesus (1:3).
+The letter is traditionally attributed to the Apostle Paul and consists mainly of counsels to his younger colleague and delegate Timothy regarding his ministry in Ephesus (1:3).
 These counsels include instructions on the organization of the Church and the responsibilities resting on certain groups of leaders therein as well as exhortations to faithfulness in maintaining the truth amid surrounding errors.

 Most modern scholars consider the pastoral epistles to have been written after Paul's death, although "a small and declining number of scholars still argue for Pauline authorship".